 3. Address Student Readiness—Virtually

-Moving online presents a number of new challenges for instructors, including the ability to effectively help your students when they need it most.
+The challenges over the course of the past year has presented a number of new challenges for instructors, including the ability to effectively help your students when they need it most.
 Students who are underprepared, or not yet self-sufficient learners, are more challenged than ever in this new academic environment.
-They need valuable prerequisite skills to fill the learning gap for course success, and supporting these students virtually requires the right tools.
+Students need valuable prerequisite skills to fill the learning gap for course success, and addressing student readiness virtually requires the right tools.

 Consider approaching your assignments strategically with new techniques—like scaffolding assignments, incorporating prerequisite content and tutorials and providing opportunities like remediation boot camps—to bridge the learning gap and help your students become confident, independent learners.